 Rather than “Leaving your comfort zone” I suggest to try hard to grow your very own comfort zone until the weak spots are covered.

-This post is not a comprehensive how-to start my SaaS startup – rather it just covers three lessons I wanted to share.
+This post is not a comprehensive how-to start SaaS startup – rather it just covers three lessons I wanted to share.
 Finding the right advisors can save you quite some time when you start your business.
-Also, knowing and understanding as much as possible about your business model and your metrics is not optional, specifically if you start a SaaS business.
+Also, knowing and understanding as much as possible about your business model and your metrics is not optional, specifically if you venture on fresh SaaS startups.
 Finally, focus on the weak spots of your team: Extend your comfort zone and embrace the challenge your team is facing.